 The care plan for a woman experiencing a hormonal imbalance will vary depending on symptoms and severity.

 As with all aspects of functional medicine, there is no one-size-fits-all course of action.
 It’s wise to look beyond a patient’s estrogen, progesterone, and testosterone levels when testing.
 A patient’s DHEA, cortisol, and insulin levels can also cause symptoms.
-According to the University of Rochester Medical Center, high DHEA levels in women may cause acne, increased hair growth, female pattern baldness, missed periods, and even sterility.
+According to the University of Rochester Medical Center, high DHEA levels in women may cause acne, increased hair growth, female pattern baldness, and missed periods.

 Lifestyle is an Important Factor